Get insider access

 Best Monitors For Programming

 Monitors with wide viewing angles and good ergonomics are also beneficial if you constantly need to share your screen with a coworker to show them your work, as the image remains consistent from the sides.
-If you code in a dark room while using a dark mode, having a high contrast ratio can display deep blacks, but a monitor with a high peak brightness is mainly beneficial if you code in a well-lit room.
+If you code in a dark room while using a dark mode, having a high contrast ratio helps display deep blacks, but a monitor with high brightness is mainly beneficial if you code in a well-lit room.

 1. Best Monitor For Programming